 Where can I purchase Project Management Software?

-There are about 750 providers of project management software in the United States.
-Market share concentration is moderate, with the top four suppliers controlling about 44.0% of the market's revenue.
+ProcurementIQ estimates that there are 760 providers of project management software in the United States.
+Market share concentration is moderate, with the top four suppliers controlling just over 50.0% of the market's revenue.
 The market is growing, with large software corporations and specialist project management software providers as vendors.
-Buyers tend to purchase...
+Buyers...
 Subscribe to learn more.

 Questions to ask potential suppliers